theHdd4/TrinityFastAPIDjangoReact/README.md

    The frontend `.env` includes `VITE_SUBSCRIPTIONS_API` which should point to the Django subscription endpoints and `VITE_TRINITY_AI_API` for the AI service.
-   When exposing the app via Cloudflare Tunnel, set `VITE_BACKEND_ORIGIN=https://admin.quantmatrixai.com` so login requests reach the Django server.
+  When exposing the app via Cloudflare Tunnel, set `VITE_BACKEND_ORIGIN=https://trinity.quantmatrixai.com` so the frontend sends API requests through Traefik.
 Rebuild the `frontend` service after changing this file so Vite picks up the new value:

    ```bash
   docker-compose build frontend
   ```

-  The frontend is exposed at `https://trinity.quantmatrixai.com` through Cloudflare Tunnel while the APIs live on the `admin` subdomain.
-If `/api/` paths are not proxied to Django, the frontend automatically uses `https://admin.quantmatrixai.com` for API calls.
-Set `VITE_BACKEND_ORIGIN` to override this behavior or when hosting the APIs on a completely different domain.
+  The frontend is exposed at `https://trinity.quantmatrixai.com` through Cloudflare Tunnel while Traefik proxies `/admin/` and `/api/` requests to the backend containers on the same host.
+Set `VITE_BACKEND_ORIGIN` only if you deploy the APIs on a different domain.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and